jenkinsci/pipeline-plugin/README.md

 If Jenkins is restarted (intentionally, or because of a crash) while your workflow is running, when it comes back up, execution is resumed where it left off.
 This applies to external processes (shell scripts) so long as the slave can be reattached, and losing the slave connection temporarily is not fatal either.

-Flows can pause in the middle and wait for a human to approve something, or enter some information.
+Pipelines can pause in the middle and wait for a human to approve something, or enter some information.
 Executors need not be consumed while the flow is waiting.

 ## Pipeline stages